does-not-compile/tictactoe/README.md

 # Tic-tac-toe ([wiki](https://en.wikipedia.org/wiki/Tic-tac-toe))

-Just a fun little coding exercise to get acquainted with "streamlit" and its session_state function.
+A fun coding exercise to learn about the minimax-algorithm and get acquainted with "streamlit" and its session_state function.

                             ❌ ❌ ⭕️
                             ⭕️ ❌ ❌
                             ❌ ⭕️ ⭕️

+In this implementation, you will play against a bot which is using the minimax-algorithm to compute the best move.

+I'm sorry to say the best you can do is tie.

+Have fun!